A look at the Tulum real estate market

 How did the real estate market in Tulum fair during covid and quarantines?

 This was a very surprising thing to see, with many countries closed and jitters in the financial markets, Tulum real estate did not miss a beat.
 In fact, it was a big year for investors in the Tulum area.
-There were five main factors that lead to a banner year for sales in Tulum that continues to carry over to 2022.
+There were five main factors that lead to a banner year for sales in Tulum that continues.
 They are as follows:

 - Mexico never officially closed its borders, so this meant that many people in Mexico, traveling in nearby countries and also people wanting to hunker down somewhere, came to or stayed in Mexico.
 Tulum was a popular spot for people to rent longer term because of the weather, services and beaches.
 This raised occupancy rates of condos, Airbnb’s, and rentals.
 This meant it was a great year for most investors with rentals in Tulum.